The Goldendoodle is a popular hybrid dog breed

 It follows that they are not good guard dogs either.
 The Goldendoodle is more likely to wag its tail and try to lick any intruder, than to try to defend its territory.

-Grooming these dogs is not a big chore.
-They are low-shedding, but their shaggy coat can become matted and knotted if left unattended.
+Regular grooming for these dogs is not a big chore.
+They are low-maintenance dogs, and do not have a shedding coat.
+Instead, they are low-shedding, but their shaggy, curly coat type can become matted and knotted if left unattended.
 They should be brushed every few days to prevent mats and knots building up, and have their coat trimmed by a professional dog groomer during summer months if you live somewhere that gets much over 75 degrees F during the day.

 Being water dogs, they have an oily coat, and so giving the dog a bath with shampoo too often will remove the oils and result in a dry, irritable skin.
 Only bathe your Goldendoodle when it is absolutely necessary, when they have rolled in something smelly or start to develop a strong doggy smell.